Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

 This complicated and costly path for the monocation to reach the electrode further emphasizes the important role of the THF solvent layering and specific coordination in determining the electrochemical activity.
-By the same token, the fully-solvated dication, Ca$^{2+}$, with its somewhat rigid first solvation shell, is still too unfavorable to define a noticeable population at the negative electrode, despite its higher electrostatic charge.
-In fact, we find that the dication is only slightly more stable than at the neutral interface (Fig.~\ref{fig:interface_layering} d).
+By the same token, the fully-solvated dication, Ca$^{2+}$, with its somewhat rigid first solvation shell, is still too unfavorable to define a noticeable population at these bias potentials, despite its higher electrostatic charge.
+Stabilization of Ca$^{2+}$ species to reach non-negligible concentrations is only achieved at relatively large (yet still non-reductive) potential differences in the inner DL ($<$~-1.1~V at 1.65~M), where preferred isomer structures are undercoordinated and flattened (see below).